 Entering an innovative idea or business into the Challenge is easy.
-Simply create a YouNoodle account and complete the entry form in YouNoodle to submit your idea.
-YouNoodle will accept entries when the fall semester begins.
-Deadline to enter is Friday, October 14, 2016.
+Simply complete the YouNoodle entry form to submit your idea.
+Follow the step-by-step instructions in the video below if needed.
+Deadline to enter is midnight on Saturday, October 22, 2016.

 Best Overall Innovation, First Place Prize, $1,500

 Best Global Innovation, $1,000 (sponsored by College of International and Extended Studies)Best Educational Innovation, $1,000 (sponsored by Connie L. Lurie College of Education)